MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityEnergy/Account.md

 ---
-title: Account in CloudforSustainabilityEnergyDataModel - Common Data Model | Microsoft Docs
+title: Account in Cloud for Sustainability energy data model - Common Data Model | Microsoft Docs
 description: Business that represents a customer or potential customer.
 The company that is billed in business transactions.
 author: cdm-publisher
 ms.service: common-data-model